InfiniteSwerve/basic_stats/README.md

 A module with basic statistics functionality.

-You can run the file with included test bc cding into the folder and running 'dune exec ./basic_stats.exe --root .'
+You can run the file with included test by cding into the folder and running 'dune exec ./basic_stats.exe --root .'

 ## Statistics Functions Include:
 - mean